AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 {% endhighlight %}

 The **role** attribute tells the screen reader that this element is used to indicate some important **status** updates.
 Subsequently the **aria-live** attribute is used with **polite** setting.
-Both are used to ensure maximum compatibility with the screen readers out there.
-Finally the **aria-atomic** attribute is set to **true** to indicate to screen readers to read out the entire content of the wrapping **div**.
-Other values are possible for these attributes but that can be found in the **ARIA** specification mentioned above.
+We need both to ensure maximum compatibility with the screen readers out there.
+Finally the **aria-atomic** attribute is set to **true** to indicate to screen readers that they have to read out the entire content of the wrapping **div**.
+These attributes also accept other values but these can be found in the **ARIA** documentation mentioned above.

 {:.info}
-*NOTE: Using **role="status"** or **aria-live="polite"** will tell the screen reader that these messages are not warnings that should interrupt anything else the screen reader may be reading out.
-Once the current reading task of the screen reader completes, these changes will be read out.
-This provides a better experience if you are not dealing with high priority messages.*
+*NOTE: Using **role="status"** or **aria-live="polite"** will tell the screen reader that these messages are not warnings that should interrupt everything else that the screen reader may be reading out at that moment.
+Once the current reading task of the screen reader completes, these changes will be read out and that is perfectly fine for our navigation notifications.
+This provides a way better experience if you are not dealing with high priority messages.*

 **Giving the silent a voice**

-Now that we know how to solve the problem, we will look at how to implement it in our **React** applicaiton.
-The ideal situation would be to have only one **ARIA Live** container in our application where other components can inject messages into.
+Now that we know how to solve the problem, we will look at how we implement it in our **React** application.
+The ideal situation would be to have only one **ARIA Live** notifications container in our entire application where other components can inject messages like these into.

 The clear best way to do this in any application of reasonable size and complexity is to use something like **Redux**.
-This allows easily setting the message from anywhere in the application while we can have one **Redux connected** component that will communicate our messages to the screen readers.
+This allows us to easily set the message from anywhere in the application while we can have one **Redux connected** component that will communicate our messages to the screen readers.

 This means we need an action that will set the message: